Ngwenya Mine: Phase 1

-Several stone age artefacts have been found in the mine during archaeological works in the late 1960s and early 1970s.
+Several stone age artifacts have been found in the mine during archaeological works in the late 1960s and early 1970s.
 Their age was established with radiocarbon dating as older than 20,000 years.
 Later, radiocarbon dating yielded the age of the oldest mining activities as 41,000 to 43,000 years.
 This would make Ngwenya the oldest known mine.
 The site was known to Early Man for its deposits of red and specular haematite, used in cosmetics and rituals.

 Phase 2

 Red ochre from here was extracted by the ancestors of the San and used in rock paintings, which are common in Eswatini.
-By about 400 AD, pastoralist Bantu tribes had arrived from the north.
+By about 400 AD, pastoralist Bantu tribes had been based there from the north of the Lepelle river.
 They were familiar with the smelting of iron ore, and traded their iron widely throughout the African continent.

 Phase 3

 The haematite iron ore with the iron content of up to 60% was prospected in the middle of the 19th century.
 The Swaziland Iron Ore Development Company (SIODC), owned by the Anglo-American Corporation, started mining of the deposit in 1964.
 A ten-year contract with a Japanese company made it the largest consumer of the iron ore.
 The open pit mining took place between 1964 and 1977, temporarily boosting the economic development of the area by establishing the Goba railway line connecting the mine with the Mozambique Railway System, and an electricity supply network (Matsapha industrial Site).
 An estimated 20,000,000 tonnes of iron ore have been extracted from the mine.
 However, an estimated 32 million tons of ore remained in the soil.
 Supposedly the Anglo-American Corporation stopped prospecting the mine because it got flooded.

 There was a plan to revive extraction activities in the mine, but the price of iron ore fell, making the project hardly profitable.
 The land was eventually donated to the Swaziland National Trust Commission for management.

 The mine's visitor center opened in 2005.
-The building was donated by the Republic of China on Taiwan, and some ancient tools displayed in the center were recovered with the help of the European Union.
+The building was donated by the Republic of China in Taiwan, and some ancient tools displayed in the center were recovered with the help of the European Union.

 In 2008, as the Swazi government was considering reopening the mine to extraction activities, the Swaziland National Trust Commission submitted the site to the UNESCO's list of World Heritage Sites to protect it, but the submission was not accepted.
 The inactive ancient mine is called the Lion Cavern.
 The modern-operations mine nearby is now flooded.